NP-hardness of SVP in Euclidean Space: Introduction

-Lattices are classically studied mathematical objects, which originated from the work of Gauss \cite{G1801} over $200$ years ago.
-They have proved to be invaluable in many computer science applications, including integer programming \cite{Len83, Kan87}, coding theory \cite{CS99}, cryptanalysis \cite{LO85, Cop01, Bon99}, most notably in lattice based cryptography \cite{Ajt96, MG02, Pei16} which has the potential advantage of resisting quantum attacks.
-In fact, the security of lattice based cryptography depends on the hardness of computational lattice problems.
-This is a highly active research area, both in theoretical computer science and in cryptography.
+Lattices are classically studied mathematical objects that originated from the pioneering work of Gauss \cite{G1801} over two centuries ago.
+They have proved to be invaluable in numerous computer science applications, including integer programming \cite{Len83, Kan87}, coding theory \cite{CS99}, cryptanalysis \cite{LO85, Cop01, Bon99}, and, most notably, lattice-based cryptography \cite{Ajt96, MG02, Pei16}, which offers the critical advantage of resisting known efficient quantum attacks.
+Indeed, the security of lattice-based cryptography fundamentally relies on the hardness of computational lattice problems, making this a highly active research area in both theoretical computer science and cryptography.

-The central algorithmic problem in lattices is the Shortest Vector Problem (SVP): given a lattice basis $M$ as input, find a shortest non-zero lattice vector in $\mathcal{L}(M)$.
-The fundamental question here is whether or not there is a polynomial time algorithm to solve SVP, that is, ${\rm SVP} \in {\bf P}$?
-The celebrated LLL algorithm \cite{LLL82} and all subsequent improvements do find a shortest non-zero lattice vector, but their running times are all exponential in $n$.
-Alternatively, they can be viewed as a polynomial time algorithm but only find a short lattice vector which may be exponentially longer than a shortest non-zero lattice vector.
+The central algorithmic problem in lattice theory is the Shortest Vector Problem (SVP): given a lattice basis $B$ as input, find a shortest non-zero vector in $\mathcal{L}(B)$.
+The fundamental question here is \begin{Question} Is there a polynomial-time algorithm to solve $\mathrm{SVP}$? \end{Question} The celebrated LLL algorithm \cite{LLL82} and its subsequent improvements find an approximate short lattice vector that may be exponentially longer than the true shortest non-zero vector.
+Currently, all algorithms solving exact $\mathrm{SVP}$ have exponential worst-case running time.

-From the very beginning, SVP was believed to be computationally intractable for large $n$.
-Nevertheless, its precise complexity remains a long standing open problem in theoretical computer science, see \cite{Ben23, Zon25} for recent surveys on this subject and its applications in post-quantum cryptography.
+From its introduction, SVP was widely believed to be computationally intractable for large dimensions $n$.
+Nevertheless, its precise complexity has remained a long-standing open problem in theoretical computer science; see \cite{Ben23, Zon25, Men26} for recent surveys on this subject and its foundational applications to post-quantum cryptography.